Formulation of Brother Group Health & Productivity Management Philosophy and the Promotion Structure

 To support the wellbeing of our employees, we are also implementing a variety of other efforts.

-Efforts | Details |
+FY2024 Efforts | Details |

 ---|---|

-Preventive measures against diabetes becoming severe | Individual guidance using a continuous glucose monitor for 24 hours (for employees with an HbA1c of 7.5 or higher) |
+Preventive measures against diabetes becoming severe | Individual guidance using a continuous glucose monitor for 24 hours (for employees with HbA1c*2 7.5 or higher) |

-Measures to prevent lifestyle diseases | Three-month group weight-loss program (for employees with a BMI of 30 or higher) |
+Measures to prevent lifestyle diseases | Three-month group weight-loss program (Implemented two courses: one for employees with a BMI of 30 or higher and one for employees with a BMI of 25 or higher who are considered obese*3) |

-Improving of health literacy | Provided information and introducing applications with the aim of practicing "Breslow's seven health habits*3." |
+Improving of health literacy | Spread information and introduced applications with the aim of practicing "Breslow's seven health habits*4" |

-Various studies | Employee satisfaction surveys and WFun*5 surveys in addition to stress checks |
+Various studies | Implemented employee satisfaction surveys and WFun*5 surveys in addition to stress checks |

 Global development of health and productivity management activities

-At BIL, for employees who are going to travel from Japan to other countries, the industrial physicians implement health education based on health and infectious disease information of each region of the world that helps such employees prevent and raise their awareness of HIV, tuberculosis, malaria, and other infections by providing their transmission routes, incubation periods, and symptoms.
+At BIL, for employees who are going to travel from Japan to other countries, the industrial physicians implement health education based on health and infectious disease information of each region of the world that helps such employees prevent and raise their awareness of AIDS virus (HIV), tuberculosis, malaria, and other infections by providing their transmission routes, incubation periods, and symptoms.
 For employees on temporary assignments, the company provides the "leaflet on health management abroad," which covers information and cautions necessary for living outside Japan, and posts information about infection epidemics on the intranet to inform our employees.

 Contribution to the community and society

 BIL cooperates in local practical training programs for medical and nursing students at universities, with the aim of nurturing people who will be responsible for the field of occupational health in the future.
-In addition to providing training on Brother's health and productivity management and the duties and roles of industrial physicians and public health nurses, the training also includes time to visit manufacturing sites and learn the basics of health and safety management.
+In addition to providing training on Brother's health and productivity management and the duties and roles of industrial physicians and public health nurses, the training also includes time to visit manufacturing sites and to learn the basics of health and safety management.

 Tour of manufacturing site